JuanGaleano/GEDEM_DATAPLAYGROUND/README.md

 The project is part of my PhD in Demography at the [Centre d'Estudis Demogràfics (CED)](http://ceu.uab.es) and the Autonomous University of Barcelona.

+ GEDEM’s data-playground uses data from the Municipal Registers of inhabitants, which is disseminated by [National Statistics Institute (INE)](http://www.ine.es/).
+All remaining errors are the responsibility of the authors alone.

+### Suggested Citation:
+GEDEM’s data-playground has been launched as a free online database (Open Access).
+The idea is that data and results from ongoing
+                                  research can go out and impact policymakers, civil society, academic and media circles Here is our suggested citation if you use the database: **Centre d'Estudis Demogràfics (2015), *GEDEM Data-playground Version 1.1*.
+Available at http://gedemced.uab.cat/en/",href="http://gedemced.uab.cat/en/**.
+The database for this project is under license Creative Commons Attribution 4.0 International.

 [***Juan Galeano***](http://ced.uab.es/directori/juan-galeano/)